clockworklabs/SpacetimeDB/README.md

 - `OnUpdate`: Called when a row is updated in the table.
 - `OnBeforeDelete`: Called before a row is deleted from the table.
 - `OnDelete`: Called when a row is deleted from the table.
-- `OnRowUpdate`: Called when a row is inserted, updated, or deleted from the table.

 Example: